getodk/docs/odk1-src/aggregate-vm.rst

 Securing the VM
 ---------------

-The ODK Aggregate VM is configured with a default root user password "aggregate".
+The Aggregate VM is configured with a default root user password "aggregate".
 The first time you log into the command line interface, you will be forced to change it.

 When you start the VM, VirtualBox opens up a new window, and the VM will boot up.
 Everything which would normally be seen on the virtual system's monitor is shown in the window.